gamemanual0/gm0/source/docs/appendix/glossary.rst

     Punch Tubing
-        The REV Punch Tube is 15 mm aluminum tubing that allows teams to use the 15 mm REV building system without having the disadvantages of extrusion, such as that parts come loose over time.
+        The REV Punch Tube is 15 mm aluminum tubing that allows teams to use the 15 mm REV building system without having the disadvantages of :term:`extrusion`, such as that parts come loose over time.
         With punch tubing, teams must pre-drill holes and attach, unlike extrusion, where teams can slide and adjust mechanisms.
         Thus, it is recommended that teams use extrusion in